p-lr/TrekMe/Readme.md

 ### <a name="TOC-Add-markers"></a>Add markers

-Pressing the marker button adds a new marker at the center of the screen:
+Press the marker button to add a new marker at the center of the screen:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/15638794/44300147-62f0a400-a302-11e8-9df3-9eba5c866268.jpg" width="300">
 </p>

 With its reds arrows turning around it, its shows that it can be moved by dragging the blue circle.
-When you're satisfied with its position, tap on red circle at the center.
+When you're satisfied with its position, tap on the red circle at the center.
 It then morphs to its static form.

 Tapping a marker displays a popup: